ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

     If you selected HPCS, the key ring field is not displayed.

-5. Under Customer root key, the names and values of the root keys are displayed.
-Select the root key you want.
+5. Under the Customer root key, the names and values of the root keys are displayed.
+Select the root key that you want.

 6. (Optional) Add client SSL certificates.
     1. Click **Add**.